ILIFE V7S Pro Review: New and Improved Water Tank

 - power cord.

-Right now the V7S Pro is available in GearBest for less than $200 and if you use the promo code “V7SPIT” to get more savings.
+Right now the V7S Pro is available in GearBest for less than $170 and if you use the promo code “ILIFEV7SPRO” to get more savings.
+You can only use the coupon code in the China warehouse.

 In terms of cleaning performance the new V7S Pro retains the same dirt bin, navigation, motor and brush as the old V7S so expect the same type of results.